When you talk about hidden gems, Gloss Mountain should be the cover shot.

-- Stargazing – As we mentioned earlier, Gloss Mountain is one of the best locations in Oklahoma to view the night sky.
+- Stargazing – As I mentioned earlier, Gloss Mountain is one of the best locations in Oklahoma to view the night sky.
 Its rural location makes it one of the darkest areas in the state.
 Bring a blanket, lay out and gaze at the constellations at this unique location.

 Where To Stay